Request a CatalogContact Us

 Where do I start?
 How do I begin?

 Just beginning the homeschooling adventure?
 CHC is here to help!
 While we charge no tuition, we nevertheless offer 'CHC family' support for your homeschooling journey.
-Our staff of experienced homeschooling moms and teachers is waiting to answer your questions and lend a hand.
-Visit Mom-to-Mom Connections!
+Our staff of experienced homeschooling moms and teachers is available to answer your questions and lend a hand.

 Return to top